Prosecutors: 2 Hawaii lawmakers took bribes to steer bills

-1 of4 FILE - Senate Majority Leader J. Kalani English speaks at a news conference at the Capitol in Honolulu, Jan.
-25, 2016.
-Former Hawaii state Sen. English took bribes including at least $15,000 cash and Las Vegas hotel rooms in exchange for shaping cesspool legislation that would benefit a business owner, according to federal allegations filed in court on Tuesday, Feb.
+1 of4 FILE - Senate Majority Leader J. Kalani English speaks to reporters on opening day of the state Legislature at the state Capitol in Honolulu, Jan.
+16, 2019.
+Former Hawaii state Sen. English took bribes, including at least $15,000 cash and Las Vegas hotel rooms in exchange for shaping cesspool legislation that would benefit a business owner, according to federal allegations filed in court on Tuesday, Feb.
 8, 2022.
-Marina Riker Show More Show Less
+Audrey McAvoy/AP Show More Show Less

 2 of4 FILE - In this Jan.
 16, 2019, file photo, Senate Majority Leader Sen. J. Kalani English smiles on opening day of the state Legislature at the state Capitol in Honolulu.
 Former Hawaii state Sen. English took bribes, including at least $15,000 cash and Las Vegas hotel rooms in exchange for shaping cesspool legislation that would benefit a business owner, according to federal allegations filed in court on Tuesday, Feb.
 8, 2022.
 Audrey McAvoy/AP Show More Show Less